chesterxgchen/facets-overview-spark-old/README.md

+# Note the Code is already Open-Sourced

+Please see https://github.com/gopro/facets-overview-spark for the latest changes.

+The current repository is no longer maintained

 # Facets Overview Spark

 * this code is intended to be give back to open-source community, therefore this is only temporary put here for testing